 Sec.
-5. RCW 82.14.320 and 2021 c 296 s 3 are each amended to read as follows:
+6. RCW 82.14.330 and 2021 c 296 s 4 are each amended to read as follows:

-(1) The municipal criminal justice assistance account is created in the state treasury.
-Beginning in fiscal year 2000, the state treasurer must transfer into the municipal criminal justice assistance account for distribution under this section from the general fund the sum of \$4,600,000 divided into four equal deposits occurring on July 1, October 1, January 1, and April 1.
+(1) (a) Beginning in fiscal year 2000, the state treasurer must transfer into the municipal criminal justice assistance account for distribution under this section from the general fund the sum of \$4,600,000 divided into four equal deposits occurring on July 1, October 1, January 1, and April 1.
 For each fiscal year thereafter, the state treasurer must increase the total transfer by the fiscal growth factor, as defined in RCW 43.135.025, forecast for that fiscal year by the office of financial management in November of the preceding year.
+The moneys deposited in the municipal criminal justice assistance account for distribution under this section, less any moneys appropriated for purposes under subsection (4) of this section, must be distributed to the cities of the state as follows: